-- court documents:
+- court documents;

 - appearances; and

 - infrastructure and technology.

-As promised some months ago, this letter provides comment on these three areas and some additional points for discussion.
-We have addressed civil and criminal processes separately where appropriate.
-Similar letters are also being sent to the Chief Justice of the Supreme Court (with a copy being provided to the Attorney-General), the Chief Magistrate and the Executive Directors of the Supreme, District & Land Court Service and the Magistrates Courts Service.
+As promised some months ago, this letter provides comments on these three areas and some additional points for discussion.
+We have, addressed both civil and criminal processes separately where appropriate.
+Similar letters are also being sent to the Chief Justice of the Supreme Court (with a copy being provided to the Attorney-General), the Chief Judge of the District Court, and the Executive Directors of the Supreme, District & Land Courts Service and the Magistrates Courts Service.

-QLS looks forward to discussing these issues with you in the New Year
+QLS looks forward to discussing these issues with you in the New Year.